The nimbleMacros package has two goals:

 To handle this we just need to specify different dimensions for each

-in the call to LINPRED
+in the call to LINPRED.

 code <- nimbleCode({